 Category S and N vehicles can be repaired, although they will carry their salvage category for life.
-Any repairs should be undertaken by garages that are part of the Thatcham Research’s preferred network.
+Any repairs should be undertaken by garages that follow the manufacturers or Thatcham Research's published approved repair methods.
 This organisation, funded by UK motor insurers, specialises in vehicle safely, detailed repair methods and vehicle testing.

 “It should be stressed that many other garages not part of an insurer-approved network will be quite capable of undertaking repairs,” says Martin.
 “The important thing is wherever work is carried out it is done according to the [Thatcham Research] methods.”